Return of cultural goods

 All citizens, local and regional authorities, religious institutions, EU countries and the EU as a whole will benefit through the improved protection of their cultural heritage.

-When is the proposal likely to come into effect?
+When will the new Directive come into effect?

-The new Directive shall enter into force 20 days after its publication in the Official Journal of the European Union.
+Directive 2014/60/EU shall enter into force 20 days after its publication in the Official Journal of the European Union.
 Afterwards, Member States will have 18 months to transpose the new provisions of the Directive into their national laws.